-The purpose of the ABCA is to present viable cleanup alternatives based on site-specific conditions, technical feasibility, and preliminary cost evaluations.
-The following sections describe Brownfields cleanup alternatives for addressing the ACM, including a "No Action" alternative.
+The following sections describe Brownfields cleanup alternatives for addressing the ACM, LBP, and items potentially containing hazardous materials at the site, including a "No Action" alternative.
 Following the description, each alternative is evaluated in terms of its effectiveness, implementability, and cost.